prince916/MyPortfolio/README.md

-# This is my Portfolio App built using react.js, tailwindCSS and scroll toolkit
+# This is my Portfolio App built using react.js, tailwindCSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).